krallnyx/Blog/README.md

+### This readme comes from the Bootstrap template I used, it's more useful than what I'd write...
+### In order to make the contact form work, you'll need to set the variables line 6 to 8 on main.py

 # [Start Bootstrap - Clean Blog](https://startbootstrap.com/themes/clean-blog/)

 [Clean Blog](https://startbootstrap.com/themes/clean-blog/) is a stylish, responsive blog theme for [Bootstrap](https://getbootstrap.com/) created by [Start Bootstrap](https://startbootstrap.com/).
 This theme features a blog homepage, about page, contact page, and an example post page along with a working PHP contact form.